The Best NYC Bars With Live Music

-You met someone on OKCupid and their only interests are: bluegrass, craft cocktails, and spending time with their four-year old nephew.
-You’ve seen pictures of the nephew, and he looks dumb and boring, so you roll with the other two interests.
-Now you need a bar that has bluegrass.
+You met someone on a dating app and their only interests are: bluegrass, craft cocktails, and spending time with their four-year-old nephew.
+You’ve seen pictures of the nephew, and he looks boring, so you roll with the other two interests.
+Now you need a place that has bluegrass.

 If you’ve been in this situation, this guide’s for you.
 Also, if you like bars and restaurants with live music, this guide is for you.
 To be clear, this isn’t a list of venues.
 These are spots that serve food and drinks that also have live music with no cover charge.
 Even when there isn’t music, most of these places are still fun spots to hang out.